-The PLX certificate program incorporates face to face classroom instruction and discussion with online supplemental coursework and practice consultation to guide the learning experience.
+The PLX certificate program incorporates both face to face and virtual classroom instruction as well as discussion with online supplemental coursework and practice consultation to guide the learning experience.
 Completion of this certificate program will provide learners with knowledge, skills, practice opportunities and a supportive multidisciplinary community in which to learn and collaborate.
 Learners will develop a deeper understanding of adolescent development, issues and challenges facing youth in systems, and increasing positive engagement and supportive relationships between youth and the people who serve them.

 Registration for the cohorts are $350 + $40 registration fee.
 Learners will be asked to regularly provide feedback about the content, activities, flow, and facilitation of the sessions.

 There are limited FREE enrollment spots for Tribal workers or those employed in Tribal or Indigenous organizations.
 The Minnesota Child Welfare Training Academy is sponsoring additional scholarships (less the $40 registration fee) available to professionals employed by a Minnesota county in a child welfare role (child protection, foster care, permanency/adoption).
 Inquire with PLX Coordinator.

 Funding generously provides a limited number of travel stipends for participants who travel a significant distance (75+ miles one way) for training.
 Inquire with the PLX Coordinator for more information.